The Einstein-Maxwell system, Ward identities, and the Vilkovisky construction: Momentum space integrals

 in agreement with Tang and Wu \cite{Tang}.
 The sum of (\ref{birkhahn}), (\ref{polovec}) and (\ref{kuman}) is:

 Here a cut-off $\Lambda$ is introduced in the momentum integral:

 and the sign of the coefficient in (\ref{lagunas}) indicates at $D'<4$ asymptotic freedom.
 At $D'=4$ there is no effect.

-In flat space and through use of direct momentum space integration without use of the proper time representation the contributions in general gauges with gauge parameters $\omega_1, \omega_2$ can be arranged to cancel out. (\ref{kildegaard}) and (\ref{kristofferryslinge}) cancel each other, and here also (\ref{primusbirk}) cancels with (\ref{edmundkristoffer}), converted to a momentum space integral.
-In both cases the cancellations take place through the Ward identity (\ref{kattekilde}), which must be kept valid in the regularization procedure.
-The expressions corresponding to (\ref{borgmesteren}) and (\ref{kristofferjuel}) vanish separately.
+In flat space and through use of direct momentum space integration without use of the proper time representation the contributions in general gauges with gauge parameters $\omega_1, \omega_2$ can be arranged to cancel out.
+It is first verified that (\ref{kildegaard}) and (\ref{kristofferryslinge}) cancel each other.
+They are in flat space: